 According to the reduction rule, every two-place predicate might be reduced to a one-place predicate.
 This applies to the parthood concepts as well.
 One might say that the predicates IP, PP, WH and IW are by their very essence two-place predicates; but one can definitely reduce them to one-place predicates so that the sentences xPP, xIP, etc., are all WFFs.
 I am well aware, of course, that due to limitations caused by natural language we cannot imagine the concept of part as a one-place predicate; but logic obliges us to overcome such limitations.
-In order to make it easier for the ear, the reader might take here, too, the advice I gave above regarding the concepts of identity and nonidentity, and imagine them as having open objects: "… is a part of something," "… is a whole of something…" etc. But this advice is meant only for the adaptation stage, while in truth these two predicates are full-fledged one-place predicates, lacking any objects.
+In order to make it easier for the ear, the reader might take here, too, the advice I gave above regarding the concepts of identity and nonidentity, and imagine them as having open objects: ‟… is a part of something,” ‟… is a whole of something …” etc. But this advice is meant only for the adaptation stage, while in truth these two predicates are full-fledged one-place predicates, lacking any objects.
 Later below (at ###) I will explain it more accurately.

-The authors of axiomatic set theory took the relation denoted by the membership sign ∊ , i.e. the predicate "… is a member of …," as a primitive and believed they could thereby avoid the essential characterization of the foundational terms "set" and "member."
+The authors of axiomatic set theory took the relation denoted by the membership sign ∊ , i.e. the predicate ‟… is a member of …,” as a primitive and believed they could thereby avoid the essential characterization of the foundational terms ‟set” and ‟member.”
 Those were defined according to their placements at the sides of the membership sign.
-It was also presumed to be a parsimonious move, in the spirit of Ockham's razor.
-However, as we know, in continuation of what we have seen above, the premise underlying this move is wrong, since the two-place predicate"… is a member of …" is a logical enlargement of the one-place predicate "… is a member."
-The same is true for the predicate "… is a part of…."
-The mereologists believed they could avoid the essential characterizations of the predicates "part" and "whole," and attain the advantages of formality and parsimony.
+It was also presumed to be a parsimonious move, in the spirit of Ockham’s razor.
+However, as we know, in continuation of what we have seen above, the premise underlying this move is wrong, since the two-place predicate‟… is a member of …” is a logical enlargement of the one-place predicate ‟… is a member.”
+The same is true for the predicate ‟… is a part of …” The mereologists believed they could avoid the essential characterizations of the predicates ‟part” and ‟whole,” and attain the advantages of formality and parsimony.
 However, the two-place relation of parthood is nothing but an enlargement of the one-place concept of parthood, that does not have a parallel in natural language.

 Intersection: